fingerprintjs/semantic-release-native-dependency-plugin/CONTRIBUTING.md

 ## Commit Guidelines

-We use **Conventional Commits** to maintain consistency in commit messages.
+We use [Conventional Commits][conventional-commits] to maintain consistency in commit messages.
 Example:

 ```shell
 git commit -m "feat: add support for ..."